Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Enabling mid-game will apply changes immediately.

 ► Conflicts:
-  Incompatible with other mods that modify Mistlands mist.
+  Incompatible with other mods that modify Mistlands mist (e.g. MistBeGone by Azumatt).
+  This config is automatically disabled if the above mod is detected.

 ----------------------- [Clearer Weather] ----------------------

 ► Description:
-  Reduces chance for mist and snowstorms in Meadows, Plains, Ocean and Mountains respectively.
+  Reduces chance for mist, rain and snowstorms in Meadows, Plains, and Mountains respectively.
+  For the Ocean biome, only the mist chance is reduced.

 ► Mid-Game Toggling:
   Toggling mid-game requires CLIENT relog.

 ► Conflicts:
-  Incompatible with any weather or seasons mod.
+  Incompatible with any weather or seasons mod (Seasons by shundal or Seasonality by RustyMods).
+  This config is automatically disabled if the above mods are detected.

 ----------------------- [Craftable Chain] ----------------------